cyandizy/ISENFinal/documents/KomesPispol_90035701_ISEReport.md

 ```

 I started this project by writing module descriptions in order to develop black box test cases first and foremost.
 With that, I have experienced test-driven development for the first time.
 It is convenience that each implementation can immediately be verified whether it is working as intended or not.
 However, the module design had been improving over time, leading to modification of test cases and documentation.
 This in turn led to multiple context switching, having to switch branches every few modifications, which is tedious for a solo development.

+I believe that my work flow would be better if I had understood every requirement at the beginning.
+There were times that I would misunderstand a requirement halfway and had to rewrite every part, including report, test code, and production code.
+Some changes led to chain reactions that I had to apply the change I made on one submodule and a few other modules.
+But ultimately, I had to change the code back when I had finally understood the requirement because I couldn't use `git reset`when I have already made new features over the misunderstood changes.
+This taught me that branches should not be defined from start but should be created as I need, so that `git reset`can actually be useful.

+In the end, this assignment effectively taught me how to use git version control effectively, how to use merge, and when to branch.